lars1050/csc321-s25/09_strategy/README.md

 1. Familiarize yourself with the code, then make a new RobotBad subclass that is omni-directional and uses a touch sensor (`class OmniTouchBad`).
 Be sure to instantiate an OmniTouchBad robot and test it in Main to ensure it is working -- the code is in main, but it is commented out.

+To create a robot with different behavior, override the default behavior, as needed.
+The default RobotBad uses omni-directional movement and an IR sensor.

 > Note: You might notice yourself copying and pasting code to create this new subclass.
 Copying-and-pasting code should always be a red flag indicating you might need a redesign.

 2. Make a new RobotBad subclass that is wheeled and uses a camera (`class WheelCameraBad`).
 Test that it is working.